The Mystery of Sylvia Plath's Lost Novel

 The literary power couple eventually settled down in the English countryside, had two children, and dedicated themselves to their work. ''We would write poetry every day,'' The New York Times quotes Hughes as saying. ’'It was all we were interested in, all we ever did.
 We were like two feet, each one using everything the other did.''

 But in the summer of 1962, things started to fall apart.
-Unhappy in the English countryside of Devon, Plath also discovered that her husband was having an affair with a married poet who lived nearby.
+Unhappy in the English countryside of Devon, Plath also discovered that her husband was having an affair.
 At the end of the summer, the couple separated and Plath moved to London with the children.

 The affair was a devastating blow to her personal life, but it gave Plath a burst of inspiration.
 Many of the poems in Ariel were written following her separation and explored this aspect of her life.
 And then there were her plans to use this traumatic experience as the basis of her second novel.